-The Chester Township Police Department currently consists of fifteen officers under the command of Chief Thomas Williver.
+The Chester Police Department currently consists of twenty-two officers under the command of Chief Thomas Williver.
 The Police Department prides itself on being proactive and serving as a valuable resource and partner in bettering our community.
 We are dedicated to providing our officers with the best possible training to professionally and effectively serve our citizens and those requiring our assistance.

-Education and training have always been and remain a hallmark of the Chester Township Police Department.
+Education and training have always been and remain a hallmark of the Chester Police Department.
 Of the current membership, four Command level officers have completed Staff and Command Leadership Training classes.
 The Chief and Lieutenant possess Master’s Degrees in Leadership and Administration.
 All officers are trained in basic tactical response and three of our officers are members of the highly trained Morris County Rapid Deployment team.
-Four officers are traffic accident re-constructionists, three are certified Law Enforcement Against Drugs (L.E.A.D.– formerly D.A.R.E.) instructors, and three officers are certified Drug Recognition Experts.
-All officers are trained in basic First Aid including heart defibrillation and fourteen of our officers are Emergency Medical Technicians trained in advanced life support skills.
+Four officers are traffic accident re-constructionists, four are certified Law Enforcement Against Drugs (L.E.A.D.– formerly D.A.R.E.) instructors, and three officers are certified Drug Recognition Experts.
+All officers are trained in basic First Aid including heart defibrillation and sixteen of our officers are Emergency Medical Technicians trained in advanced life support skills.
 In addition, we have two officers certified in Car Seat Installation.

 Enjoy your visit,